Payment for services rendered is due in full at the time of service. Our office accepts cash, personal checks, and credit cards.

 Explanation of Fees

-Your fee for service includes your visit with the doctor based on the time and complexity of your condition and any treatment provided.
+Your fee for service includes your visit with the doctor and any treatment provided.
 In addition, proper attention to your case requires that the doctor spend more time working for you outside your direct visit with him or her.
 Such time may include:

 - Creation of a permanent medical record.